abhilash-neog/change_detection/pixel_level_cd/README.md

 Create directory "data_dir" and move the dataset into the newly created directory

-Create a copy of the labels dir, such that there are now, 2 dir -> label_1 and label_2.
+Create a copy of the labels dir, such that there are now 2 directories -> label_1 and label_2.
 This needs to be done for all train, val, test

 #### 4. Training